Marvel & EA Agree To Three-Game Deal, Report Says

-According to reports, Marvel Entertainment, a Walt Disney Company subsidiary, has announced a new agreement with Electronic Arts to make three future video games based on some of the world’s most famous super hero’s.
+According to reports, Marvel Entertainment, a Walt Disney Company subsidiary, has announced a new agreement with Electronic Arts to make three future video games based on some of the world’s most famous superheroes.

 According to Laura Miele, Electronic Arts company’s chief operating officer, Marvel video game titles could attract a new set of gamers who haven’t played other EA titles, like the Madden NFL franchise.
 She said, “We have an intentional, deliberate strategy to have a balanced portfolio.
 There will be Marvel fans who don’t play other EA games.
 That’s been true with Star Wars.”